siddhi-io/www/en/docs/query-guide.md

 * [session](http://siddhi.io/api/latest/#session-window)
 * [cron](http://siddhi.io/api/latest/#cron-window)
 * [externalTime](http://siddhi.io/api/latest/#externaltime-window)
-<a class="headerlink" name="output-event-types" href="#output-event-types" title="Permanent link"></a>
 * [externalTimeBatch](http://siddhi.io/api/latest/#externaltimebatch-window)
 * [delay](http://siddhi.io/api/latest/#delay-window)

-**Output event types**
+**Output event types**<a id="output-event-types" class='anchor' aria-hidden='true'></a>

 Projection of the query depends on the output event types such as, `current` and `expired` event types.
  By default all queries produce `current` events and only queries with windows produce `expired` events when events expire from the window.
 You can specify whether the output of a query should be only current events, only expired events or both current and expired events.

  **Note!** Controlling the output event types does not alter the execution within the query, and it does not affect the accuracy of the query execution.

  The following keywords can be used with the output stream to manipulate output.

 | Output event types | Description |
 |-------------------|-------------|
 | `current events` | Outputs events when incoming events arrive to be processed by the query. </br> This is default when no specific output event type is specified.|